ShawnChenOfficial/FXV-UI-Redesign/README.md

 2. UI folder contains a set of screenshots for re-design which was development by using Justinmind.

 #
-This design is owned by Shawn, and can be only used for Fitness X Velocity.
+This design is owned by Shawn Chen, and can be only used for Fitness X Velocity.